asmitbm/contributors-guide/pages/Git-and-Github.md

 * If there are any failing checks in your PR, try troubleshooting them until they are passing or [ask for help](https://weaviate.slack.com/).

 #### What after submitting pull request?

+After you've created the Pull Request, there are two possibilities:

+* Your PR will be accepted, and your commit will be merged into the master branch, congratulations!

+* Your PR will be rejected/put on hold.
+There are two possibilities when a PR is rejected:
+  * Irrelevant or breaking changes
+  * Reviewer wants something changed